havarunner/havarunner/README.md

  * HavaRunner is a JUnit runner, which means that it's fairly straightforward to adopt it in a codebase that already has JUnit tests

+For an introduction, see the article [Write concurrent Java tests with HavaRunner](http://lauri.lehmijoki.net/en/nerd/write-concurrent-java-tests-with-havarunner.html).

 ## Install

 Add the following fragment into the `<dependencies>` element of *pom.xml*: